Privacy Regulations Reference

-We are not HIPAA-compliant and currently do not have plans to become so.
+Our products are currently not HIPAA-compliant and we do not have immediate plans to become so.

 Basecamp uses third party subprocessors, such as cloud computing providers and customer support software, to provide our services.
-We enter into GDPR-compliant data processing agreements with each subprocessor, and require the same of them.
+We enter into data processing agreements including GDPR Standard Contractual Clauses with each subprocessor, and require the same of them.

 You can see which subprocessors we use by application by viewing the following linked lists: